Press secretary Sarah Sanders says she was told to leave restaurant

 Breaking News Emails

-WASHINGTON — White House press secretary Sarah Sanders said Saturday she was booted from a Virginia restaurant because she works for President Donald Trump, becoming the latest administration official to experience a brusque welcome in a public setting.
+WASHINGTON — White House press secretary Sarah Huckabee Sanders said Saturday she was booted from a Virginia restaurant because she works for President Donald Trump, becoming the latest administration official to experience a brusque reception in a public setting.

 She said the event Friday evening said far more about the owner of the restaurant than it did about her.